Apperta-CKM/msk-ortho-pathways/docs/project-pages/docs/index.md

 This project aims to build and publish a number of openEHR archetypes and templates, relating to the kind of clinical and patient-recorded information associated with a typical MSK/ Orthopaedic pathway/journey, and used for example in the [openOutcomes application].

-The initial focus will be on PROMS (Patient Recorded Outcome Measures), with the ultimate aim of having these re-published by openEHR International.
+The initial focus will be on PROMS (Patient Reported Outcome Measures), with the ultimate aim of having these re-published by openEHR International.

 ## openEHR archetypes and templates